REJECT THE STATUS QUO, FREE YOUR FEET & REGAIN YOUR NATURAL MOVEMENT

 The foot of the problem: about 95% of people are born with healthy feet[i], but a lifetime of cramming them into normal shoes can create weak, shoe-shaped feet.
 By the time we grow up 77% of North Americans say they’ve suffered from debilitating foot pain[ii].

-Data suggests that up to 79% of recreational runners will at some point suffer a lower limb injury[iv] - which seems odd, given the amount of technology we are wrapping our feet in which is specifically designed to help us run more and better.
-A growing body of evidence even suggests that as the cushioning in a shoe increases, so does the proportion of runners who alter running mechanics[v][vi] in ways associated with injuries[vii][viii][ix].
+Data suggests that up to 79% of recreational runners will at some point suffer a lower limb injury[i] - which seems odd, given the amount of technology we are wrapping our feet in which is specifically designed to help us run more and better.
+A growing body of evidence even suggests that as the cushioning in a shoe increases, so does the proportion of runners who alter running their running mechanics[v][vi] in ways associated with injuries[vii][viii][ix].

 Being sedentary leads to obesity, cardiovascular disease, high blood pressure, stroke, type 2 diabetes, metabolic syndrome, colon cancer, breast cancer, and depression.
 To top it off, roughly 80% of adolescents aren’t active enough either[xi].